solvcon/solvcon/doc/source/concept.rst

 How to Organize Your Simulation Code
 ====================================

-Solvcon_ is a framework, not the solver itself.
-That is, Solvcon_ is a tool or a library that helps you to create your solving code.
-Since Solvcon_ is written (mostly) in the Python programming language, your code will be a Python program as well.
+SOLVCON_ is a framework, not the solver itself.
+That is, SOLVCON_ is a tool or a library that helps you to create your solving code.
+Since SOLVCON_ is written (mostly) in the Python programming language, your code will be a Python program as well.